walkersoft/intercom-alarm/readme.md

 # CSI Intercom Alarm Scheduler

+This software is abandoned and no longer maintained.

 ## About
 A small desktop app to schedule an alarm sound to be played through the PC's audio playback device.
 Alarms can be saved